landaudiogo/cc-tutorials-2023/docker/README.md

 The lab assignments will be assessed during the tutorials on the 20th and 22nd of September.

-During the assessment, I will ask you to execute the shortlived containers 3 times.
+During the assessment, I will ask you to execute the shortlived container 3 times.
 The expected result is the container having written 3 latency results into a persistent file that should be readable from the host's filesystem.
 I will also validate the remaining requirements are also complied with.